ryaki-org/ryaki-org.github.io/wiki/economic_analysis.md

 *comment:* In this formula we do not take into account the actual number of investors that will have credit in the credit source.
 Maybe though it is not necessary to do so.

+//TODO
+** Because producers can accept internal payments if the investors do not want to, I expect the limits to be very high.
+We need to prove this.